dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1935: Create equitable systems for everyone’s opportunity.
+### T1935: A just society ensures equal opportunities for all.

 |Support|
 |---|